awsdocs/iam-user-guide/doc_source/tutorial_cross-account-with-roles.md

 The Developers group now has permissions to use the `UpdateApp` role in the Production account\.
 The Testers group is prevented from using the `UpdateApp` role\.

-Next, you'll learn how David, a developer, can access the `productionapp` bucket in the Production account by using the AWS Management Console, the AWS CLI commands, and the `AssumeRole` API call\.
+Next, you'll learn how David, a developer, can access the `productionapp` bucket in the Production account\.
+David can access the bucket from the AWS Management Console, the AWS CLI, or the AWS API\.

-## Step 3 \- Test Access by Switching Roles<a name="tutorial_cross-account-with-roles-3"></a>
+## Step 3: Test Access by Switching Roles<a name="tutorial_cross-account-with-roles-3"></a>

 After completing the first two steps of this tutorial, you have a role that grants access to a resource in the Production account\.
 You also have one group in the Development account whose users are allowed to use that role\.
 The role is now ready to use\.
 This step discusses how to test switching to that role from the AWS Management Console, the AWS CLI, and the AWS API\.